onzfonz/comp227/src/content/7/en/part7e.md

 ### Organization of code in React application

-In most applications, we followed the principle by which components were placed in the directory <i>components</i>, reducers were placed in the directory <i>reducers</i>, and the code responsible for communicating with the server was placed in the directory <i>services</i>.
+In most applications, we followed the principle by which components were placed in the directory *components*, reducers were placed in the directory *reducers*, and the code responsible for communicating with the server was placed in the directory *services*.
 This way of organizing fits a smaller application just fine, but as the amount of components increases, better solutions are needed.
 There is no one correct way to organize a project.
 The article [The 100% correct way to structure a React app (or why there’s no such thing)](https://medium.com/hackernoon/the-100-correct-way-to-structure-a-react-app-or-why-theres-no-such-thing-3ede534ef1ed) provides some perspective on the issue.